-This year, instead of making regular Jack-o-Lanterns, we were inspired by Pinterest to do something out of the box with our pumpkins.
+We love to decorate pumpkins every year but this year, instead of making regular Jack-o-Lanterns, we went looking for pumpkin decorating ideas on Pinterest.
+There we were inspired to do something out of the box with our pumpkins.
 We loved seeing a different take on decorating the pumpkins and thought we would give it a try.
 Using silver and gold acrylic paint, we decided on a glamorous look for this year’s batch of pumpkins.
 Along the way, we learned a few tips that we would like to share with you.

 - Prepare your pumpkin for decorating.

 - Decide which pumpkin will have what design.

 - Trace an outline of the words or design onto the pumpkin with a pencil or a pen.

 - Using a power drill, drill holes into the marked lines.
 You can vary the size of the holes to create different effects by changing the drill bit.
 We used 3/4″, 1/2″ and 1/4″.
 Make sure you cover your work area before you begin drilling.
 We had pumpkin bits flying all over.

 - Use a Mr. Clean Magic Eraser (or equivalent) to get rid of any left over pencil or pen marks.
 If you will not be painting the pumpkin, skip to step 11.
 If you are painting the pumpkin, proceed to the next step.